Stuyk/altv-vscode-docs/docs/alt/logError.md

+---
+title: 'alt.logError'
-Logs the specified arguments as an error to the console.
+description: 'Logs the specified arguments as an error to the console.'
+prefix: '[Server]'
+---

+# alt.logError

 **Example Usage**